-The impact of lease accounting is more complex than merely determining whether a company might have a higher or lower lease liability.
+The impact of lease accounting is more complex than merely determining whether a company might have a higher or lower lease liability .
 That is because a key part of the new accounting rules is that the discount rate is set when the lease is first recognised.
 So, if the discount rate is based on the marginal cost of borrowing then as interest rates change, the amount of the lease liability will also change as new leases are added.
 This has the potential to cause confusion between companies that renew otherwise similar leases at different time intervals to their peers.

-Take, for example, two retail companies that lease their stores on identical ten-year leases.
+Take, for example, two retail companies that lease their stores on identical tenyear leases.
 The only difference is the first renewed its lease in 2007 when base interest rates were five per cent.
 The second renewed its lease in 2010 when rates were almost zero.
 The first will report a lease liability one-quarter lower than the second.
 In turn, this lower liability could cause other creditors to offer more favourable terms for future borrowings to the company.
 Various other tangible effects are also possible as previously discussed.

-Given interest rates currently appear to be on an upwards trajectory, we look at how companies might be affected.
-To do this, we take their current lease expiry schedule and assume that, on average, this schedule will be maintained in the future as the various leases are renewed on a rolling basis.
-If we assume that a company's borrowing cost rises or falls directly with the Fed Funds rate, we can estimate each company's future cost of debt using the medians at each point in time on the Fed's current dot plot of its members' expectations.
-For example, the current Fed Funds rate is 0.66 per cent and the dot plot indicates it will be 2.9 per cent in three years time.
-Therefore, we expect each company's cost of borrowing to increase 2.24 percentage points.
+The European economics team at Deutsche Bank currently forecasts euro area rates to remain constant until the end of 2018 and after that to rise half a percentage point each year.
+Given this trajectory, we look at how companies might be affected.
+To do this, we take their current lease expiry schedule and assume that, on average, this will be maintained in the future as the various leases are renewed on a rolling basis.
+If we assume that a company's borrowing cost rises or falls directly with the ECB rate, we can estimate each company's future cost of debt by adding the increase in the ECB's rate to the current cost of debt.